dsc-courses/dsc106-2025-wi/labs/lab02/index.md

 This is not specific to the projects page, but it’s the only one that currently has `<h2>` elements.

 While we’re at it we can also add some good defaults for all headings (`h1, h2, h3, h4, h5, h6`), by applying `line-height: 1.1` (we typically want their leading to be smaller than body text) and `text-wrap: balance` to prevent uneven lines.

+Tips:

+- You may want to nest certain `CSS` style rules to apply separate effects on the same element tag.
+See examples [here](https://ishadeed.com/article/css-nesting/).

 ## Step 5: Style your CV